Visitors throng to the Amar Ekushey Book Fair in Dhaka on Bhasha Shaheed Day Monday. —Sony Ramany

 ‘It is very difficult to find a stand in the fairground because the map of allocated stands is not very available.
 The book fair authorities should install the card in certain places,” said visitor Mizanur Rahman.

 “It is quite difficult to go to the information booth every time to find out the location of a booth in such a big funfair,” said Shohel Rana from Narayanganj.

 Ashraful Kabir, a former student from the University of Dhaka, said: “I collected catalogs and made a list of new books.
 I will start buying the books later.

 Mahfuz Emran, a student at East West University, said, “I came to the fair with my friends.
 I bought Himu Samagra by Humayun Ahmed and am now looking for new novels.

 Bangla Academy officials urged people to maintain social distancing and wear masks, but many visitors were seen not following Covid-19 health guidelines.

-Over 150 poets recited their self-written poems in the morning at Bhasha Shaheed Muktamancha at the premises of Bangla Academy in a recitation program chaired by poet Asim Shah.
+The poets recited their self-written poems at the Bhasha Shaheed Muktamancha at the premises of Bangla Academy in the morning and afternoon.

-Visitors will not be allowed to enter the fairgrounds after 8:30 p.m.
+Visitors will not be permitted to enter the lounge after 8:30 p.m.